 |16.||Sony HX99||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 |17.||Sony HX95||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the X-Pro2 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the G9X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G9X Mark II and the X-Pro2 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the G9X Mark II followed on from the Canon G9 X. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+The G9X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-Pro2 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-Pro2 was succeeded by the Fujifilm X-Pro3.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.